stevenrskelton/stevenrskelton.github.io/assets/examples/2022/scala3-aws-lambda-dynamodb-importer/README.md

 AWS Lambda function written in both Scala3 and Python which handles URL POST requests to insert items into a DynamoDB table.

-Github Action to automatically push new builds to AWS as part of a CI/CD pipeline.
+GitHub Action to automatically push new builds to AWS as part of a CI/CD pipeline.

 ## AWS Lambda with interaction to other AWS services and CI/CD
 ### https://www.stevenskelton.ca/scala-3-aws-lambda-functions/